 For years the ICC was accused of being biased against Africa.
 However, the opening of new inquiries in other parts of the world has minimised those criticisms.

-Yet there is much misconception and little understanding about the mandate and activities of the ICC in Africa.
-This affects the legitimacy of the International Justice System, support for it, and its effects.
-AFLA’s intervention will raise awareness on International Criminal Justice and on work of the International Criminal Court, by engaging both human rights and justice sectors as well as broader publics in Africa.
+There is much misconception and little understanding about the mandate and activities of the ICC in Africa.
+This affects the legitimacy of the international justice system and support for it.
+AFLA raises awareness of the work of the ICC and the evolving regime of international criminal justice.

 Free from the harmful effects of massive crimes, Africans will be better able to concentrate on attaining economic development and political stability, thereby making human rights a reality for Africa and its people.

 AFLA is intensifying its awareness-raising dialogues for victims of violent crimes, NGOs, legal fraternities, gender groups, and civil societies.

 See further AFLA, a Leading Voice.